 - Nine-time MLB strikeouts leader (1992-95, 1999-2002, 2004)

 Five-time Cy Young Award winner Randy Johnson, at 6-foot-10, had a career record of 303-166 and was one of the most intimidating pitchers of all time.

 Batters who faced Johnson in his prime routinely talked about their fear for their own physical safety at the plate because of his size and the speed at which he threw the ball.

-This fear was best (and most comically) evidenced by John Kruk's reaction when Johnson threw a fastball over Kruk's head during the 1993 All-Star Game.
+This fear was best (and most comically) evidenced by John Kruk's reaction when Johnson threw a fastball threw a fastball over Kruk's head during the 1993 All-Star Game.

 21. Bobby Jenks (Tie)

 Teams: Chicago White Sox (2005-10), Boston Red Sox (2011)